Mudejar Architecture in Simple Terms: Key Features & Examples

 Fun and happy arabesque pattern on the wall in Alhambra, Spain.
 It was so beautiful I took a rare selfie to save the moment of happiness from seeing that room.

-Here is a typical example of Mudejar style element - arabesque pattern on Alcazar de Real in Spain
+Here is one of the Mudejar style element - arabesque pattern on Alcazar de Real in Spain.
+I loved it because it's so old and authentic!

 ARABESQUE PATTERNS